0xseljarida/Inception/NOTES.md

 ## a · Definition

+> **A container image is a standardized package that includes all of the files, binaries, libraries and configurations to run a container.**
+>
+> <sub><i>Docker's own definition</i></sub>

-> **An image is your whole setup saved as one file you can copy to any machine: the OS files, your app, and everything it needs, packed together.**
+**In plainer words:** your whole setup saved as one package you can copy to any machine.
+The OS files, your app, its dependencies and its config, together.

+**What it does not contain is a kernel.** That is the entire difference from a VM image.
+A VM image carries an operating system that has to boot; a container image carries only userspace and borrows the kernel of whatever machine it lands on.

+**Two rules define an image:**

+- **It is immutable.** Once created it can never be modified.
+You can only build a new one, or add changes on top of it.
+- **It is layered.** It is composed of layers, each one a set of filesystem changes that add, remove or modify files.

 **It's Docker's actual invention.** Isolation came from namespaces, limits from cgroups, layering from union filesystems.
 None of that is Docker's.
 The image is.